openziti/ziti-doc/docfx_project/ziti/quickstarts/network/hosted.md

 You can absolutely choose to host your [OpenZiti Network](xref:zitiOverview#overview-of-a-ziti-network) anywhere you like.
 It is not necessary for the server to be on the open internet.
 If it works better for you to deploy OpenZiti on your own network, great, do that.
-The only requirement to be aware of is that every piece of the a network will need to be able to communicate to the OpenZiti Edge i.e. the control plane that is composed of the controller's edge-client REST API and at least one edge router.
+The only requirement to be aware of is that every piece of the a network will need to be able to communicate to the controller at least one edge router.

 It's ideal for self-hosting OpenZiti to have those TLS-hardened control plane servers available at a routeable address on the internet.
 With a Zero Trust overlay network provided by OpenZiti, you can rest assured that your traffic is safe even when